MedMaxLab/selfEEG/docs/CONTRIBUTING.rst

 It is important to ensure that all the implemented changes will not break any existing library functionality.
 The `test <https://github.com/MedMaxLab/selfEEG/tree/main/test>`__ folder provides an automatic way to check all the library functionalities.
+Tests will be performed automatically via GitHub Actions whenever changes to the test, selfeeg, or .github/workflows folders are pushed to the remote repository.
+However, these tests are performed only on the CPU device.
+For these reasons, it is strongly suggested to perform tests locally before any push, in order to evaluate the selfEEG functionalities also on a GPU device.
-Tests can be performed with unittest by simply running the following command using the repository's main directory as the working directory:
+Local tests can be performed with unittest by simply running the following command using the main repository directory as the working directory:

 ::